MicrosoftDocs/architecture-center/docs/example-scenario/bedrock/bedrock-automated-deployments.md

 ### Pre-configured environment deployment

 Creating, configuring, and deploying environments is typically time consuming and presents many opportunities for error and, in some scenarios, requires specialized knowledge.
-The ability to have pre-configured environments where creation and deployment is automated enables development teams to be more productive and reduces the probability of starting with misconfigured environments.
-This positively impacts both project time and cost. to address these issues, Bedrock uses Terraform to pre-configure environment deployment and Fabrikate templates to define manifests for deployment automation.
+The ability to have pre-configured environments where creation and deployment are automated enables development teams to be more productive and reduces the probability of starting with misconfigured environments that impact project time and cost.

+To address these issues, Bedrock uses Terraform to pre-configure environment deployment and Fabrikate templates to define manifests for deployment automation.
 Also, by maintaining multiple profiles in repos accessible to the deployment workflow, it becomes a simple task to initiate a specific deployment.

 ### The problem with low-level YAML